Viện cơ mật: History

 The Privy Council was originally located in the Tả Vu building in Imperial palace.
-After the fall of the Huế in 1885, it was moved outside of palace and located to the office of the Ministry of Rites, then the Ministry of War, and finally in 1903, it was moved to the Giác Hoàng pagoda ground.
+After the fall of Huế in 1885, it was moved outside of palace and located to the office of the Ministry of Rites, then the Ministry of War, and finally in 1903, it was moved to the Giác Hoàng pagoda ground.
 Giác Hoàng Pagoda was demolished to build the new building of Privy Council, along with the building on the left of the Economic Museum and the building on the right of the ministries' caretaker offices, collectively known as the Three Buildings and finished in 1903.
 This location is currently located at 23 Tong Duy Tan, Thuan Thanh Ward, in the southeast corner inside the Hue Citadel.

 Painting of Giác Hoàng pagoda in 1840s, later demolished and now the current headquarter of Privy Council in 1903.

 In 1897 the Resident-Superior of Annam was granted the power to appoint the Nguyễn dynasty Emperors and presided over the meetings of the Viện cơ mật.
 These moves incorporated French officials directly into the administrative structure of the Imperial Huế Court and further legitimised French rule in the legislative branch of the Nguyễn government.